 "We do want people to come, but it's the Embassy's job to tell people to take precautions," said Arbesu.

 In a statement issued last week, the U.S. Embassy noted that crime rates had fallen over the course of the year, and that "the government is on the right track and serious about addressing these issues," he noted.

 Haiti does have the highest number of kidnappings in the region.
 Some 162 cases of kidnapping were reported in 2012, three fewer than the previous year, according to Haiti's police.

 This past December, which usually sees a heightened number of abduction cases, only nine kidnappings were reported.
 When kidnapping was at its peak in 2005, more than 240 cases were reported that December alone.

 Members of the Haitian diaspora, including those with American citizenship, have been targeted in the past by kidnappers.
 At least eight foreign nationals were briefly taken in a series of abductions in mid-2012, but no further abductions of foreign nationals have been reported since then.

-Canada's ambassador to Haiti, Henri-Paul Normandin, dismissed rumours on Monday that his embassy had upped their warning to travellers as well.
+Canada's ambassador to Haiti, Henri-Paul Normandin, dismissed rumors on Monday that his embassy had upped their warning to travelers as well.

 "We haven't substantially changed our advisory in several months," Normandin said on a leading Haitian radio station.